 If you are unable to communicate with your spouse in an amicable way, rely on your attorney to do it for you.
 Your attorney can communicate with the attorney for your spouse, or even directly with your spouse if he or she does not have an attorney.
 The communication will be respectful and will relieve you of the need to have that communication.

-If you have questions about any aspect of your divorce, for example, about asset division, child custody, child support, or any other question about the divorce process, or just need help communicating in a dignified way with your spouse, contact us at Martinez Legal, P.C.
+If you have questions about any aspect of your divorce, for example, about asset division, child custody, child support, or any other question about the divorce process, or just need help communicating in a dignified way with your spouse, call or contact us at Martinez Legal, P.C.
 We can help you divorce with dignity.
 Call us today for more information or to schedule an appointment: 940-320-2922.